 Keeping your course plans and student information organized is key to a smooth semester.
 That’s why I suggest using a teaching journal to help keep you on track.
 While my teaching journals don’t begin until I start lesson planning my courses, you might go out and get a notebook to use immediately for this purpose.
 You can make notes when doing your research at the beginning of the journal and use that as a reference when the time comes to start lesson planning.
 If you’re interested in using a digital journal for this purpose, keep reading this post.

 If there’s only resource you try out from all those included in this list, the first one in this post is the one to take advantage of.
 But, the Internet is definitely an amazing place for teaching professional development.
 Take some time to browse what’s available online.
 You’ll be amazed by how many resources are available for free.
+For example, my YouTube playlist of videos for new college instructors.

 This post assumes you’re willing to take part in the teaching communities that you are a part of.
 The people around you are amazing resources for learning of new strategies and activities to use in the classroom.
 Here are five options that you might not have considered before.
+You can also check out a collaboration I did with Toyin Alli over at The Academic Society.
+We go over six tips for designing a major class project.

 Of course, having the tools you need to stay organized is key for a successful semester.
 These tools aren’t teacher-specific, but they are definitely great for actions that habit or goal tracking, to-do lists, project planning, and more.
 I just caution you against using too many at one time.
 It can be easy to fall into the trap of trying to be too productive by using multiple tools.
 Keep it simple, and find the one or two that really work well for you.